 Little did I know it would last all these years and become the #1 selling organizational tool for actors and launch a movement of “treating your acting career like a business.”

 But more importantly, for me, it brought to life my personal mission of inspiring, entertaining and educating others and improving their lives as artists and people.
-So, 24 years and 300,000 actors later, we are still going strong and I can’t wait to set you on your own creative journey!
+So, 25 years and thousands of actors later, we are still going strong and I can’t wait to set you on your own creative journey!

 I don’t like to be #pigeonholed.
 I believe our talents are a privilege and a gift, and I’m committed to using mine everyday to generate joy and abundance for myself and others.